-Also, you can’t buy a subscription, like one to travel at a discount, and load it onto this type of travel card, and you can’t set it to automatically top itself up with credit via your bank account.
+Also, you can’t buy a subscription (i.e.for discounted travel) and load it onto this type of card, and you can’t set it to automatically top itself up with credit via your bank account.

-A personal OV-chipkaart is linked to your personal details, which means that you can easily claim back for delayed journeys and block you travel card if you accidentally lose it or it is stolen.
-Also, as you can see your travel history, declaring these costs to your employer, if they cover these, is straightforward and hassle-free.
+A personal OV-chipkaart is linked to your personal details, which means that you can easily claim back for delayed journeys and block your travel card if you accidentally lose it or it is stolen.
+Also, as you can see your travel history, making it easy to declare these costs to your employer if necessary.

-With a personal OV-chipkaart you can also benefit from various subscriptions which you can load onto your card, such as travelling at a 40% discount outside peak hours.
+With a personal OV-chipkaart, you can also benefit from various subscriptions which you can load onto your card, such as travelling at a 40 percent discount outside peak hours.
 Another service you can use if you have a personal OV-chipkaart is an OV-bike.
 This is a free subscription you can load onto your card; of course, using the bikes does cost a certain amount of money per day that you use it.

 What do the cards cost and where can you buy them?

 Both cards cost the same: 7,50 euros.
 However, the anonymous card can just be bought, but the personal one must be applied for.
 This can be done via an online form, but you will need a Dutch address and bank account.
-If you want to go out and buy an anonymous OV-chipkaart, you can do so at many supermarkets, shops such as Primera and AKO and certain Bruna shops.
+If you want to go out and buy an anonymous OV-chipkaart, you can do so at various supermarkets, certain Bruna shops, and train stations.

 Now that you’ve purchased your preferred OV-chipkaart, how do you use it?
 Well, first things first, you will need to top it up to use it.
 You can’t top it up everywhere, so it is a good idea to make sure you do so before using the tram for instance, as there will not be a top-up point at each stop.

-At train stations, you will almost always be able to find a top-up station- one of those big yellow and blue machines.
+At train stations, you will almost always be able to find a top-up station - one of those big yellow and blue Nederlandse Spoorwegen (NS) machines.
 At most metro stations you will also be able to find top-up machines, usually from the metro provider, for example, GVB.